HMS Horatio (1807): Later action during the Napoleonic Wars

 By 1812, Horatio was under the command of Captain Lord George Stuart.
-On 2 August, boats from the frigate captured two Danish vessels, under the command of Lieutenant Hans Buderhof, and their prize, an American vessel of about 400 tons burthen (bm).
+In the Battle of Tromsø, boats from the frigate captured two Danish vessels, under the command of Lieutenant Hans Carl Bodenhoff, and their prize, an American vessel of about 400 tons burthen (bm) on 2 August.
 The two Danish vessels were schooner No. 114 (with six 6-pounders and 30 men), and cutter No. 97 (with four 6-pounders and 22 men).
 Nine men from Horatio were killed and 16 wounded, of whom two died later; the Danes lost ten men killed and 13 wounded.